siwill22/gwstools/README.md

 # gwstools
-python functions to access data from gplates web service (without needing pygplates)
+python functions to access data from gplates web service

 The idea of these functions is to provide a simple means to access data files from the gplates web service, to be used in python.